fritz007x/skyy_facial_recognition/README.md

 ### Troubleshooting Installation

-**Old version of InsightFace installed:**
-- Specify the exact version: `pip install insightface==0.7.3 --prefer-binary`
-- Or use the wheel file: `pip install insightface-0.7.3-cp311-cp311-win_amd64.whl`
-- Verify: `pip show insightface` (should show version 0.7.3)
+**Wheel file not found after cloning:**
+- The wheel file `insightface-0.7.3-cp311-cp311-win_amd64.whl` should be in the repository root
+- If missing, download from: [GitHub Releases](https://github.com/fritz007x/skyy_facial_recognition/releases)
+- Or download from PyPI and build: `pip download insightface==0.7.3` (requires C++ tools to wheel the tarball)
+- Verify file size: Should be approximately 852KB

 **"Microsoft Visual C++ 14.0 is required":**
+- This means you tried `pip install insightface` which attempts to compile from source
-- Use `--prefer-binary` flag: `pip install insightface==0.7.3 --prefer-binary`
+- **Solution:** Use the wheel file: `pip install insightface-0.7.3-cp311-cp311-win_amd64.whl`
-- Or use the wheel file directly
+- **Important:** InsightFace 0.7.3 has NO pre-compiled binary on PyPI - the wheel file is the only option for Windows without C++ compiler

 **"Not a supported wheel" error:**
 - Verify Python version: `python --version` (must be 3.11.x)
+- The wheel file `cp311` is ONLY for Python 3.11
-- If you have multiple Python versions, recreate the virtual environment using `py -3.11 -m venv facial_mcp_py311`
+- If you have a different Python version, you need to either:
+  1. Install Python 3.11.9, or
+  2. Install C++ build tools to compile from source

+**"Old version of InsightFace installed":**
+- Uninstall first: `pip uninstall insightface`
+- Install from wheel: `pip install insightface-0.7.3-cp311-cp311-win_amd64.whl`
+- Verify: `pip show insightface` (should show version 0.7.3)

 **Missing models on first run:**
 - InsightFace downloads ~200MB of models on first initialization to `~/.insightface/models/buffalo_l/`